 ADSNY members recently returned from a fabulous fall weekend in Chicago hosted by the Chicago Art Deco Society (CADS).
-The trip coincided with the recently opened Chicago Historical Society’s exhibition, Modern by Design: Chicago Streamlines America, which runs through December 2, 2019 and our curator-led tour gave us a wonderful overview as an introduction to our visit.
+The trip coincided with the recently opened Chicago Historical Society’s exhibition, Modern by Design: Chicago Streamlines America, which ran through December 2, 2019 and our curator-led tour gave us a wonderful overview as an introduction to our visit.

 After a private lunch at the Historical Society, we took a guided walking tour of Art Deco gems in the Loop (Chicago’s downtown), including the Chicago Motor Club (Holabird & Root, 1928).
 This slender, elegant tower, one of the city’s earliest Art Deco buildings, originally housed the club’s headquarters and touring department.